Creating your First Integration

-Creating your first integration with Umbraco UI Builder, the backoffice UI builder for Umbraco.
+Creating your first integration with Umbraco UI Builder.

-In this guide, you can find the necessary steps needed for a basic implementation using Umbraco UI Builder to manage a single custom database table.
+In this guide, you will find the necessary steps needed for a basic implementation using Umbraco UI Builder to manage a single custom database table.

 CREATE TABLE [Person] (